Environment Variables

 4. Copy the anon/public key to EXPO_PUBLIC_SUPABASE_ANON_KEY

-# Your API base URL
+# Your PocketBase instance URL

 When to use: